 - Interested families should read through information on our website to become familiar with the Montessori approach at various ages and review information about hours available, costs and school calendar.

-- Make an appointment to visit the school by completing the Schedule a Visit form on our website.
+- Make an appointment to visit the school by filling out the Inquiry Form.
+(Covid-19 update: Since in-person visits are not currently possible, please complete the Inquiry Form, and we’ll be in touch about a virtual visit.)
 Beginning in mid-October, we host school visits for prospective families (adults only please) on Thursday mornings at 8:30am by appointment.
 This visit lasts 90 minutes and includes a program and philosophy overview, and a tour of the school, followed by two 15-minute observations in classes that are in session.
 At the end of this visit, you will receive an application form to complete, if you wish.

 - When the decision to apply has been made, complete an application form and submit it with a non-refundable $100 application fee.
 You will receive an email confirming receipt of your application and fee.
 Applications may be submitted at any time throughout the year.